Jujutsu Kaisen

 scenes a snarled mess to read.
 Stick to Only One per battle scene.

-More importantly, Never pick the Bad-Guy's POV.
-It ruins all the surprise and suspense generated by the fight, especially if that Bad-Guy has one more Ace up their sleeve.
+-- It ruins all the surprise and suspense generated by the fight, especially if that Bad-Guy has one more Ace up their sleeve.

-As for your Summoner, Do Not use their Beast's POVs.
-If you have to do a scene with Beast vs Beast, use NO POV at all.
+-- If you have to do a scene with Summon vs Summon, use NO POV at all.
+In other words, No internal thoughts, feelings, or narration.
 Write it from an Outside Observer's POV.
-No internal narration at all.
 Just the Facts, Ma'am.
-Mainly because a summoned beast's thoughts and feelings should never be seen, unless the Beast Vocalizes what they feel themselves.
+Mainly because a summoned beast's thoughts and feelings should never be seen by the Reader, unless the Beast actually Speaks what they feel themselves.

 Be Careful with your